mohamadkheirkhah/Deep-Learning-Model-for-Loan-Status-Prediction/README.md

 3. **Threshold Optimization:** Investigate the impact of the threshold (currently set at 0.5) on model performance by examining AUC and ROC curves.
 Adjust the threshold for optimal results.

 4. **Hyperparameter Tuning:** Conduct grid search to fine-tune hyperparameters such as learning rate (alpha) for improved model generalization.

-5. **Documentation:** Provide detailed documentation on data preprocessing, model architecture, and evaluation metrics for future reference.

-Feel free to adapt and expand upon this README to provide additional context and details about your project.